Submissions

 What is Binding Hook?

-Binding Hook is a media organisation that aims to provide a European perspective to digital technology and security.
-Although we centre the conversation on Europe, we hope to contribute to debates by giving voice to perspectives from all over the globe.
+Binding Hook provides a European perspective on the most pressing developments in and debates on digital technology and security.
+Although we centre the conversation on Europe, we give voice to perspectives from all over the globe.

 To reach a wide international readership, Binding Hook publishes in UK English.
 We encourage non-native English writers to send us their pitches.
 If you have something to say, we will help you say it.